Welcome to the Online Community – what is the Online Community?

 Please do not promote alternative therapies, or reproduce information from other sources unless they are quality assured and reputable.
 You can find our Cancer Information pages here or speak to a trained Macmillan professional for free via our Support Line (0808 808 0000, Monday to Sunday, 8am to 8pm).

 Please contact the Community team at email@example.com if you’re unsure about any of the above.

 Ask An Expert:

 The Ask An Expert section of the Online Community is where members can ask our specialist professionals any questions they might have; for example information on a specific cancer, treatment, or perhaps ways to cope with the emotional impact of a diagnosis.

-Questions asked in Ask An Expert are for our Online Community specialists only.
-We kindly ask that other members of the Community refrain from responding to these questions until our Online Support Professionals have responded first.
-Once the question has been answered by our specialists, members are welcome to add further support.
+Questions asked in the Ask An Expert section are for our Online Community specialists only.
+It is a space intended for members to post a question to our experts and for them to receive a tailored response from them.
+We kindly ask that other members of the Community refrain from responding to these questions so other members can see

 When discussing alternative therapies, you may:

 - Provide anecdotal accounts about alternative therapy use, as long as you do not make claims about their effects.